Visva-Bharati University: Governance

 The high officials of the university include the paridarshaka (visitor), pradhana (rector), acharya (chancellor), and the upacharya (vice-chancellor).
-The paridarshaka of this university is the president of India, the pradhana is the governor of West Bengal while the acharya is the prime minister.
+The paridarshaka of this university is the president of India, the pradhana is the governor of West Bengal while the acharya is the prime minister of India.
 The samsad or University Court is the supreme authority of the University and has the power to review the acts of the Karma Samity (Executive Council) and the Siksha Samity (Academic Council).
 The Executive Council is the highest executive body of the University.
 The Academic Council is the highest academic body of the University and is responsible for the maintenance of standards of instruction, education and examination within the university.
 It has the right to advise the Executive Council on all academic matters.
 The university is run by its Karma Samity (Executive Council) which is chaired by the acharya.
 The institutes and departments are located in both Santiniketan and Sriniketan.

+The campus security is provided by the CISF, since 2019.